Topological surface-state destruction via trivializing proximity effect: Lattice localization despite continuum criticality: Introduction

-Ref.~\cite{UFO24} called into question the ubiquity of SWQC.
+Ref.~\cite{UFO24} questioned the ubiquity of SWQC.
 Focusing on the localizable class AIII, it was demonstrated that a certain symmetry-preserving, homogeneous modification at the surface of a certain bulk topological lattice model (1) allows the surface states to be detached from the bulk (via an indirect or direct energy gap) and (2) enables Anderson localization of all surface states with energy $E \neq 0$.
 In addition, the perturbing lattice potential is \emph{completely absent} from the effective 2D continuum surface Dirac theory, because it projects to zero in that subspace.
 In the case of class AIII, the mechanism for surface-state detachment and Anderson localization was shown to be the injection of Berry curvature ``from the sky,'' i.e.\ from the surface-bulk spectral interface.
 The Berry curvature enables Anderson localization of finite-energy surface states, forming a topological Anderson insulator (as in the integer quantum Hall effect or a dirty Chern insulator).
 At the same time, it is possible to arrange for the surface to possess a certain statistical symmetry so that chiral edge states bounding different random surface domains percolate.
 This restores surface SWQC, and explains why all finite-energy surface states then exhibit universal integer-quantum-Hall plateau-transition statistics \cite{Sbierski20,UFO24}.

-The class-AIII 2D continuum Dirac models studied in Ref.~\cite{Sbierski20} correctly capture the fine-tuned SWQC scenario, but fail to encode the localizability of the surface states due to Berry curvature nucleated from the surface-bulk interface.
-The reason is simple: the \emph{continuum} Dirac spinor contains only half the number of components of the bulk lattice wave functions.
-In class AIII, the anomalous Berry curvature that enables the destruction of extended surface states manifests only in these neglected components---the microscopic (lattice-scale) surface-state wave functions retain the same orbital content as the bulk.

 Our focus here is class CI, which possesses a $T^2 = +1$ time-reversal symmetry \cite{Schnyder08,Ryu10}.
-[Class CI describes ordinary time-reversal invariant, spin-SU(2) symmetric $s$-wave superconductors, which are topologically trivial, in addition to topological variants with nontrivial pairing.]
 In this case, Berry curvature cannot be the key to disorder-mediated surface-state annihilation.
 We instead exploit the TPE to demonstrate localizability in a class-CI topological bulk lattice model.

 In addition to bulk lattice and 2D continuum BM models, we consider the coupling of the dirty 2D continuum CI Dirac model from Ref.~\cite{Ghorashi18} to a continuum flat band.
 We find that although the coupling to trivial degrees of freedom does allow Anderson localization of some surface states with weak disorder, stronger disorder appears to \emph{heal} the continuum model, restoring SWQC.
 As with the case of class AIII in Ref.~\cite{UFO24}, we take this as further evidence that continuum surface field theories (e.g., 2D dirty Dirac equations) are \emph{fundamentally inadequate} for capturing the surface physics of localizable topological phases.